 Hexies

-1. Determine the size of hexagon you would like to work with.
+This is a great website about the history of the hexagon flowers: http://www.womenfolk.com/quilt_pattern_history/mosaic.htm 1.
+Determine the size of hexagon you would like to work with.
 Mine are 1.5” hexagons (measured on the outside edge).
 You can download templates for hexagons or buy pre-cut hexagons at your LQS.
 When I run out I cut my own by tracing onto card stock and cutting them out.
-There are also plastic templates. clip_image003
+There are also plastic templates.

 2. You need 7 hexagons to make a flower.
 You can use more depending on how many rounds you want your flowers to be.
-I am using just two fabrics, one for the center and another for the outside ‘petals’clip_image005.
+I am using just two fabrics, one for the center and another for the outside ‘petals’.

 3. Cut your fabric into squares wide enough to have ¼” over your hexagon.
 For my example 3.5”squares work well. (also one of my Accuquilt Go cutter dies) You can also cut the fabric into hexagon shapes, but I find squares faster to cut.

-clip_image0074.
-Place the paper hexagon in the center of the square on the wrong side of the fabric.
+4. Place the paper hexagon in the center of the square on the wrong side of the fabric.
 Some people will use a bit of glue or a pin in the center to hold in place, I just squeeze harder.

 5. With an alternate colour thread (an ugly one you aren’t using) you are going to baste around the hexie.
 You can knot your thread or not, you decide.
 Holding a 1/4” fabric over the edge, I come up from the back in the middle of the straight side, through the paper and the ¼” folded over the paper.
 Go down at the corner which has been folded over the corner of the paper and held down by your thumb